misterpaul4/Demon-Runner/README.md

 - Clone the repository to get a local copy `git clone https://github.com/misterpaul4/Demon-Runner`
 - In the project's directory, install dependencies by running `npm install`
-- `npm run build` to compile
 - `npm run server` to start the game.
 This will launch your default browser.
-Click on the folder name "dist".
+Click on the folder name "docs".

 ## Authors